Psychology affects your financial landscape

 “Your outer world is a reflection of your inner world.” – T. Harv Eker

-I've always been interested in human behaviour, and psychology is a subject that has intrigued me since High School.
-Over the past few years, I've become acutely aware of how important psychological factors are when it comes to finances and how strongly they influence our ability to earn, hold and grow money.
+I’ve always been interested in human behavior, and psychology is a subject that has intrigued me since High School.
+Over the past few years, I’ve become acutely aware of how important psychological factors are when it comes to finances and how strongly they influence our ability to earn, hold and grow money.

 Author, T. Harv Eker claims in his book “Secrets of the Millionaire Mind” that any money issues we have in the physical world are just symptoms of deeper issues that are rooted in either our emotional, mental or spiritual selves.
-This is something that I've spent a lot time exploring over the past few years and so, in this week's post, I thought I'd share five strategies that have helped me reshape my financial life in the hope that you might find them useful too.
+This is something that I’ve spent a lot of time exploring over the past few years and so, in this week’s post, I thought I’d share five strategies that have helped me reshape my financial life in the hope that you might find them useful too.

-I'm very much an optimist but I've discovered that there's a very fine line between optimism and delusion!
-It's one thing to take a positive view on life and a whole other thing to deny the reality of your situation, especially when it comes to money.
-Whether you're exactly where you want to be financially or 180 degrees away doesn't matter; what's important is that you clearly understand your situation.
-You can't accurately gauge how far you have to go, or what it will take to get there, if you're not honest about where you're starting from.
+I’m very much an optimist but I’ve discovered that there’s a very fine line between optimism and delusion!
+It’s one thing to take a positive view on life and a whole other thing to deny the reality of your situation, especially when it comes to money.
+Whether you’re exactly where you want to be financially or 180 degrees away doesn’t matter; what’s important is that you clearly understand your situation.
+You can’t accurately gauge how far you have to go, or what it will take to get there if you’re not honest about where you’re starting from.

 While life throws curves, in the end, it’s our own choices and decisions that have the strongest influence on where we end up.
 Denying our own role in our present circumstances might let us off the hook but it also prevents us from being able to step up and make a change.
 If we want our future to be different than our past then it makes sense that we need to do things differently.
 That means deciding on the person we need to become and doing what it takes to grow into that person.
 Asserting yourself as the captain of your ship rather than just a passenger is essential if you truly want to make a change.